 I can photograph a wedding with a point and shoot camera if I had to.
 It’s not about the camera; it’s about knowing what to do and using the tools that you have.
 I have photographed over two hundred weddings and hundreds of other events in all types of conditions and spaces.
 I have photographed a wedding in a hurricane, in someone’s backyard, on a rooftop, on a boat as well as photographing 700 person events in some of the most prestigious venues around such as Cipriani and Capitale.
 I come prepared the photograph in any condition and I have backups for backups as does everyone else on my team.

-Your friend might have a really great camera and be able to take some nice photos, but will they be able to create photos at two in the afternoon in the middle of the summer on a beach or are they prepared to shoot in a venue that has dark ceilings and walls with very little ambient light and a DJ with a smoke machine?
+Your friend might have a really great camera and be able to take some nice photos, but will they be able to create photos at two in the afternoon in the middle of the summer on a beach or are they prepared to shoot in a venue that has dark ceilings and walls with very little ambient light and a DJ with a smoke machine and strobes?
 This is the difference between hiring someone with a “nice camera” and a professional; we know how to handle any environment we are put into.

 As stated above, it’s not about the equipment you have but how you use it.
 To that end, I am a HUGE gear nerd.
 In fact, I have the cell phone number of my salesman at Adorama who knows when I call that he is going to make some money that day.
 I believe in having the right tools for the job and love the rapid changes in photography.
 Each piece of equipment I own has specific uses and even though I love gear, I don’t have anything that I am not actively using.

 Camera wise, I photograph with full-frame Canon DSLR bodies.
 I shoot most of the day with prime lenses but will use a zoom from time to time.
 Additionally, I carry a lot of off-camera lighting and modifiers for any situation that might arise.
 All weddings are shot in RAW and all digital images are delivered in high-resolution JPEG format.